Jbleezy/BO2-Reimagined/README.md

 * Lava in starting area activates after the power is on
 * Lava destroys grenades instantly
 * Decreased brightness at Power Station
-* Power switch automatically crafted
+* Power switch and Pack-a-Punch automatically crafted
-* Pack-a-Punch automatically crafted
-* Navcard table automatically crafted
 * Zombies no longer spawn in the Prototype zone when in the Cornfield zone
 * Zombies no longer spawn in the Cornfield zone when in the Prototype zone
 * Zombies spawn in the Warehouse zone when in the Outside Power Station zone before the Warehouse door is opened